Knowledge · DACH industrials

 DACH industrials entering the US: the engineering register that wins at home loses here.

 Stuttgart loves the deck.
 Munich loves it.
 Vienna loves it.
 Cleveland goes quiet.
 Same engineering, same certification stack, same family ownership history, same Fertigungstiefe.
-The register that wins the home audience is the same register that loses the US procurement reader.
+The register that wins the home audience is the same register that loses the US procurement buyer.
 The product is fine.
 The engineering register is the problem.

 Engineer-led, family-controlled, two to four generations, ISO and VDA cleared.